atbcb/usab-uswds/_ada-guides/chapter-3-clear-floor-or-ground-space-and-turning-space.md

 #### Clear Width at 180 Degree Turn Around a Narrow Obstruction

-![Turning space at obstructions less than 48\" long require a clearance of 60\" min. (or 48\" min. if both connecting routes are 42\" min. wide)]({{ site.baseurl }}{{ page.image-directory }}chapter3/3cfs16.jpg){: .img-large}
+![Turning space at obstructions less than 48 inches long require a clearance of 60 inches minimum (or 48 inches minimum if both connecting routes are 42 inches minimum wide)]({{ site.baseurl }}{{ page.image-directory }}chapter3/3cfs16.jpg){: .img-large}

 {% include recommendation.html